![]() |

 Review the Documentation for this suite of program members.
 Link to an Evaluation zPAK Option that includes the program members, documentation and control files.

 On the IBM Mainframe the Customer Master File is a VSAM Keyed Sequential Data Set (referred to as KSDS).
-On a Windows or UNIX System using Micro Focus the Customer Master File is an Indexed File or Key Sequenced File.
+On a Windows or UNIX System using Micro Focus the Customer Master File is an Indexed File or Key Sequenced Data Set.

 This program suite provides an example of how to create and populate a Customer Master File.
 On the Mainframe System the file is a VSAM, Key-Sequenced-Data-Set (or KSDS).
 On a Windows or UNIX System the Micro Focus Indexed File format is used.
 The file contains 512 byte records and the key (or customer number) is twelve (12) bytes starting in the first position of each record.